gavin-lewis/Lex-Programs/README.md

 1. Open the terminal
 2. Run the command: sudo apt-get install flex
 3. Enter the root user password

-Note: root access is required to execute these codes.
+Note: root access is required to install Lex Tool.

 Compiling and executing the codes:
 1. Open terminal